 This means either the employee hasn't been added to MYOB or there is an issue linking the employee with the Card ID from Tanda.

 First, check that you have added the employee to MYOB under Card File > Cards List > Employee.
 Add them if they weren't in your Employee List.

 Next in Tanda, go to the employee's profile by clicking on Workforce > Staff > click the employee's profile > click on Payroll tab:

 Ensure the Employee ID entered matches with the Card ID in MYOB.
 You might also want to check that when you're importing the Timesheets into MYOB, you're matching by Card ID and not Last Name, as differences in spelling or hyphens in one system cause this error, which is why we use Card ID to match instead.

-- If MYOB says that your timesheets have been imported successfully, but they are not showing up showing up in MYOB’s timesheets section:
+If MYOB says that your timesheets have been imported successfully, but they are not showing up in MYOB’s timesheets section:

 Once you have fixed all the errors, you'll need to generate a new export file from Tanda.
 If you use the same one (with everyone's data in it), it will duplicate the data for all the Timesheets that imported successfully.

 You will need to download an individual export file for each employee that had an error.
 To do this in Tanda, go to Timesheets > Weekly/Fortnightly > click on the relevant employee's name > in the top right corner of their Timesheet click Export to > select MYOB AccountRight Desktop: